-Key role: Vision, oversight, and resource and policy development community- and faith-based organizations, and civic groups, along with student, family, and community leaders?
+Key role: Vision, oversight, and resource and policy development

 Identify strengths and weaknesses.
 Consider whether your current community-wide leadership group represents the major players from all sectors of the community with access to the resources needed to influence public opinion.
 Ask if anyone else should be involved; make plans to engage those individuals.
 Does your current community-level leadership include the following: